SAuderset/mixteca/README.md

-# mixtec-collections
-An archive of Mixtec materials and tools
+# An archive of Mixtec materials and tools

+This a collection of materials on Mixtec languages and tools to explore and analyze this data.
+It is managed by me (Sandra Auderset), as part of my PhD thesis.